static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

     -x, --compression <compression>
-            Gzip, Deflate or Brotli compression on demand determined by the Accept-Encoding header and applied to text- based web file types only [env: SERVER_COMPRESSION=]  [default: true] -c, --cors-allow-origins <cors-allow-origins>
+            Gzip, Deflate or Brotli compression on demand determined by the Accept-Encoding header and applied to text- based web file types only [env: SERVER_COMPRESSION=]  [default: true] -j, --cors-allow-headers <cors-allow-headers>
+            Specify an optional CORS list of allowed headers separated by comas.
+Default "origin, content-type".
+It requires `--cors-allow-origins` to be used along with [env: SERVER_CORS_ALLOW_HEADERS=]  [default: origin, content-type]
+    -c, --cors-allow-origins <cors-allow-origins>
             Specify an optional CORS list of allowed origin hosts separated by comas.
 Host ports or protocols aren't being checked.
 Use an asterisk (*) to allow any host [env: SERVER_CORS_ALLOW_ORIGINS=]  [default: ]